How to Bring up Retirement With an Older Employee

 An employee who decides to retire may ask you for a phased retirement so that he can gradually let go of his work and coworkers.
 Retiring employees can be frightened about what their life will look like if they are not working every day.

 Federal Law and Retirement

-Federal law does not support mandatory retirement based on age except in a few instances such as these: Jobs with Mandatory Retirement.
+Federal law does not support mandatory retirement based on age except in a few instances such as a pilot.
 In the above example, when the employee says that he has no plans for retirement, pursuing the conversation further could be looked at as harassment, especially if the employer brought the subject up regularly.

 It could also be classified as age discrimination.
 If the pressure on the employee was increased, and the employee felt constant pressure to retire, the workplace could be considered hostile.